 (2) The Superintendent may require a school district to report this data as part of the coordinated compliance review.
-If a school district does not report outcome data as required by this subdivision, the Superintendent may not apportion any further money to the school district pursuant to ectIOII 4Xh6-I until the school district is in compliance with this subdivision.
-Before withholding the apportionment of funds to a school district that the school district has failed to report the data required by paragraph (I) and that the school district has 30 calendar days from the date of the written notice to report the requested data and thereby avoid the withholding of the apportionment of funds.
+If a school district does not report outcome data as required by this subdivision, the Superintendent may not apportion any further money to the school district pursuant to Section 48664 until the school district is in compliance with this subdivision.
+Before withholding the apportionment of funds to a school district pursuant to this subdivision, the Superintendent shall give written notice to the governing board of the school district that the school district has failed to report the data required by paragraph (1) and that the school district has 30 calendar days from the date of the written notice to report the requested data and thereby avoid the withholding of the apportionment of funds.